podsi08/Sit-On-Chair/README.md

 # Sit On Chair
-Example of a company website
+You can see here an example of a company website.
+I used pure CSS to style an JavaScript to add funcionalities.

 https://podsi08.github.io/Sit-On-Chair/